colinmcglynn/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/dashboard-login-ldap-tib.md

 ### 8. Test that it works

 Now that we have TIB installed and configured, Nginx installed and hosting our custom login page, and the Dashboard configured to redirect to that login page we can now test the solution.
-Remember that this example is using the LDAP provided at forumsys.com, so if you are using your own LDAP then substitute the username and password with appropriate values from your system.
+Remember that this example is using the Online LDAP Test Server provided by [forumsys.com](https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/), so if you are using your own LDAP then substitute the username and password with appropriate values from your system.

 1. Open a web browser (if you're already logged in to the Dashboard, logout now) and attempt to access the Dashboard - `http://my-tyk-instance.com:3000`
 2. This should be redirected to the custom login page - `http://my-tyk-instance.com/login.html`